shubham-kshetre/Ansible-playbooks_and_ad-hoc-commands/ad-hoc-commands.md

 - Use copy module to copy files from local to remote machine:

 `ansible remoteserver -m copy -a "src=~/Documents dest=/home/user/ owner=user group=user mode=777"`

+- To run script on remote machine using script module:

+`ansible localhost -m script -a ./helloWorld.sh -v`